-The original version is compatible with the client's preferred
+The original version is compatible with the client's preferred version.

-Without additional information, this could mean selecting the oldest version that the client supports.
+Without additional information, this could mean selecting the oldest version that the client supports, while advertising newer compatible versions in the client's first flight.

 3. Version Information

 During the handshake, endpoints will exchange Version Information, which consists of a chosen version and a list of other versions.
 Any version of QUIC that supports this mechanism MUST provide a mechanism to exchange Version Information in both directions during the handshake, such that this data is authenticated.